 5. Easter Crafts

-Craft activities are a brilliant way to keep children entertained while encouraging creativity.
-Easter crafts such as decorating eggs, making cards, or creating bonnets allow children to learn new skills while having fun.
+Easter crafts are a brilliant way to keep children entertained while encouraging creativity.
+Activities like decorating eggs, making cards, or creating bonnets can turn into a fun family tradition.

 Why it works: